negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

 until some property is determined.
-The purpose of these modules is not to implement computation but to delay the choice of a specific property (i.e., the choice of values for specific hyperperameter that capture this structural transformation).
+The purpose of these modules is not to implement computation but to delay the choice of a specific property (i.e., the choice of values for specific hyperparameter that capture this structural transformation).
 The fundamental concept to express these transformations is the notion of a substitution module.
 Substitution modules rely heavily on the ideas of delayed evaluation from